ImgBotApp/InternetNL/detail/web/dnssec/exists/verdict/bad_en.md

-Your domain is insecure, because it is *not* signed with DNSSEC.
+Your domain is insecure, because it does *not* have a DNSSEC signature.